 Of course, there’s the actual race for cyclists to enjoy.
 Historic downtown Walla Walla is the perfect “cityscape” for a road race, with a route that has cyclists starting and finishing at the beautiful Heritage Square Park, across Mill Creek, and past a host of local businesses.
 Many downtown merchants open their doors to offer race-day specials for shoppers and spectators and donate primes for race participants who don’t win the cash but still deserve to take a piece of Walla Walla home for their efforts.

 The Tour of Walla Walla downtown route finish line: Public House 124

-The Tour of Walla Walla Criterium route has cyclists crossing the finish line at a local favorite watering hole: Public House 124.
+The Tour of Walla Walla Criterium route has cyclists crossing the finish line near a local favorite watering hole: Public House 124.
 Owners Jim Sanders, Matthew Price-Huntington, & their Crew, create some of the most captivating food and beverage in downtown Walla Walla.
 Public House 124 is the ultimate destination for a post-race celebratory experience.

 Adventurous cyclists should order an “Audible 124.”
 This special menu offering allows the bartender on staff to literally call an audible and go off-menu to create a custom cocktail featuring the spirit of the spent cyclist’s choice.

 Seasonal ingredients and local produce always play a starring role at Public House 124, from the beverages to their ever-changing chef-inspired menu.
 If you’re craving some post-race carbs, the truffle fries are a sure hit!